Cadets, Reserves, Conflict in Afghanistan, Remembrance

 Colonel Brooks enrolled in the Army Cadets in 1967 and the Army Reserve in the Regina Rifle Regiment in 1969.
 Commissioned in 1972, he went on to command his Regiment from 1986 to 1989.

-Upon handing over command of the Royal Regina Rifles in 1989, he went on to serve twenty more years as commander or staff officer at the provincial and national level.
+Upon handing over command of the Royal Regina Rifles in 1989, he went on to serve twenty more years as a commander or staff officer at the provincial, regional and national levels.

-Colonel Brooks retired on 17 December 2009.
-In retirement he continues to serve as the Honorary Lieutenant Colonel of the Royal Regina Rifles and is the past President of the RUSI of Regina, Deputy Chair of the Regina Crime Stoppers Board, Deputy Chair of the Last Post Fund in Saskatchewan and the immediate past CEO of Commissionaires South Saskatchewan.
+Colonel Brooks retired from service on 17 December 2009.
+In retirement, he continues with voluntary service as the Honorary Colonel of the Royal Regina Rifles and is a past President of the RUSI of Regina, past President of the Regina Crime Stoppers Board, VP West of the Last Post Fund, a member of the Canadian Forces Liaison Council, Vice Chairman of the Saskatchewan War Memorial Committee, the immediate past CEO of Commissionaires South Saskatchewan and now a member of their Board of Directors.

-Randy and his wife Sharon have been married 42 years and have three children, Mackenzie, Kyllo, and Keaton and three grandchildren Ary, Mara, and Jay.
+Randy and his wife Sharon have been married 46 years and have three children, Mackenzie, Kyllo, and Keaton and four grandchildren Ary, Mara, Jay and Levi.